aridjayarecipes/cutesrecipes.web.app/content/post/1715-steps-to-make-any-night-of-the-week-blueberry-muffin.md

 - "Add a little flour mixture and fold it in."
 - "Then add a little milk and fold again.
 Keep on adding flour mixture alternating with the milk."
 - "Add the dried blueberries and gently fold it in.
 But do not overmix."
-- "Pour the batter into the lined muffin tin and bake for about 30 minutes until it's lightly golden.
-Using a toothpick pierce the centre of the muffins and if it comes out clean then it's done."
+- "Pour the batter into the lined muffin tin and bake for about 30 minutes until it&#39;s lightly golden.
+Using a toothpick pierce the centre of the muffins and if it comes out clean then it&#39;s done."
 - "Take it out of the oven and keep it on a wire rack to cool down."
 - "Sprinkle powdered sugar on top of the blueberry muffins."
 categories: